markmoxon/elite-source-code-bbc-micro-cassette/README.md

 This repository is the result.
 The aim is that anyone with a basic knowledge of 6502 assembly language and simple trigonometry will be able to read through the source code and not only understand what's going on, but be able appreciate the beauty and elegance of this exceptional piece of 1980s programming.

-It has been a privilege to unravel the intricacies of the Elite.
+It has been a privilege to unravel the intricacies of Elite.
 I hope you enjoy the ride.

 ## Versions of Elite